learnlatex/learnlatex.github.io/en/help.md

      In mobile browsers where this is often not the case, you may be offered a dialog to download the result as `compile.pdf` which you can then view in your PDF reading app, or it may not work at all.
-     The exact behaviour depending on the details of browser and mobile operating system settings.
+     The exact behaviour depends on the details of browser and mobile operating system settings.
 You may prefer to use the **Overleaf** link in some cases.